jayantsharma/big-data-exploration-using-TitanDB-Spark-Hadoop/README.md

 // write to CSV
 filtered_posts_users.write.format("com.databricks.spark.csv").option("nullValue", "").save("graph/edges/posts_owners")
 ```
-#### Ingesting in TitanDB
+#### Ingesting into TitanDB
-We copy the data from HDFS to the local filesystem and use just one script: *scripts/load_user_posts_edges.groovy* to load the edges into the graph.
-The script iterates over all lines in all files in the specified directory, loading edges one-by-one.
+We copy the data from HDFS to the local filesystem and use just one script: *scripts/load-posts-owners.groovy* to load the edges into the graph.
+The script iterates over _all lines_ in _all files_ in the specified directory, loading edges _one-by-one_.
 This provides a convenient point to assess the efficacy of blvp by comparing the runtimes of two.

 In our framework, edges are lightweight connections between nodes without any properties.
 Hence, it stands to reason that they should be loaded with little effort.
 On my comp, where ingestion of 8 million users takes around 30 minutes, ingestion of even a 1 million edges easily surpasses that benchmark!